dvaave/BSan/README.md

 # BSan
 Here is the source code of BSan.

-Dynamic analysis code is in BSan/dynamic analysis/samples/div.c and related head file.
+Dynamic analysis code is in BSan/dynamic analysis/samples/div.c and its related head files.

-Static analysis code is in BSan/static analysis/examples/codeCoverage.dir/codeCoverage.C and related head files.
+Static analysis code is in BSan/static analysis/examples/codeCoverage.dir/codeCoverage.C and its related head files.